Is your vacuum sealer not sealing properly? Your gasket might have worn out. Here are 6 reasons why.

 Are you ready?
 Let’s go!

 As you know, these appliances can be very sensitive.
-Failing to meet even the most seemingly negligible conditions can contribute to improper vacuum sealing, and an apparent malfunction.
+Failing to meet even the most seemingly negligible conditions can contribute to poor vacuum sealing, and an apparent malfunction.

 Surprisingly, in most cases, the appliance is not to blame.
 More often than not, the issue stems from user error, or other external factors you haven’t considered yet.